SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco and the surrounding Bay Area learned quite a bit from this earthquake.
 They found that many buildings needed more and better retrofitting.

 The 1989 Loma Prieta San Francisco earthquake was the second most devastating earthquake in SF's history.
-Visit the SF 1906 Earthquake page to learn more about the other famous San Francisco earthquake, or visit the What Causes Quakes? page to get more cool facts.
+Read about the 7.9-magnitude San Francisco earthquake and devastating fire in 1906.

 Comments?
 Questions?
 Suggestions?